 In contrast, an identical table illustrates the 20 counties with the lowest mortality rates.
-Again, readers can quickly see states west of the Mississippi are well-represented.
+Again, readers can quickly see states west of the Mississippi that are well-represented.

 The data also shows the common causes of death over the last 30 years.
 Using a simple table that ranks the most to the least common deaths, readers can see that Americans are much more likely to die from cardiovascular disease than nutritional deficiencies.
 Yet, the table only depicts one part of the story.
 An orange trend line next to each cause of death on the list shows which causes are on the rise and which are falling.
 Readers can see in a quick glance that cardiovascular disease is falling and mental and substance abuse are on the rise.

 Koeze’s article has all the requirements of a good dashboard.

 It uses simple, easily understood visuals to walk readers through the story of the data.

 Straightforward maps and tables illustrate the regional variations in mortality.

 The exceptional use of color in the graphics highlight the meaning of the data in a quick glance.